taskforcesh/nandu/README.md

 Note: Although quite functional, this software cannot be classified as production ready just yet, so be careful for production critical projects.

+You are still encouraged to test it (it is quite functional already!) and report any issues you may find.
+As the project is currently under heavy development expect quick resolution of the issues.

 ## Motivation

 NPM is the core of all the NodeJS Ecosystem, and even though all NPM clients are open source,